Spain (Kingdom of Spain)

 Menu del Dia in Madrid

 Madrid has a great old underground.
-With 10 lines it’s possible to explore whole city by the fastest existing public transport.
-The underground map is available on main stations.
-I always recommend getting to the closes tourist information (there are many in Madrid) for a city map and useful tips (like real local restaurant).
-It’s so interesting how the customs differ in different countries.
+With 13 lines it’s possible to explore whole city by the fastest and most efficient public transportation.
+The underground map is available on major stations.
+I always recommend getting to the closes tourist information (there are many in Madrid) for a city map and useful tips.
 Spanish underground is noisy, people laugh, talk, play instruments.
-While in Japan you are obliged by the regulations to remain silent, no talks, no phone allowed.
+So different Japan regulations, which say: no talks, no phone allowed.

-Tickets are available in metro stations.
-Although after choosing the language option only greeting are in English and all the rest goes in Spanish.
-First you need to buy a card at the same machine.
+Ticket machines are available in all metro stations.
 You’ll probably spend few minutes trying to figure out how to buy a ticket but you should be successful at the end.
-It’s easier in main stations where you can always ask an underground staff for help.
+You can always ask metro staff for help.

 Sassari Sardinia